QbDVision-Inc/node-style-guide/Readme.md

 ### Filenames

-Newer JS, JSX, TS, TSX and SCSS filenames are camel case.
+Newer JS, JSX, TS, TSX and SCSS filenames are Pascal case (camel case with the first character also being capitalized).
 For example:

 ```
 BlackListChecker.js